erickjtorres/dart_vm_client/dart_vm_client/dart_vm_service/README.md

 ### Dependencies

-- `vm_service`: For connecting to the Flutter VM Service
+- `vm_service`: For connecting to the Dart VM Service
 - `grpc`: For gRPC server implementation
 - `protobuf`: For protocol buffer support
 - `args`: For command-line argument parsing